Dorakhris/Forensics-Analysis-The-Stolen-Szechuan-Sauce/README.md

 ## Insights
 -This Project will focus on answering the following questions:
+- a.
 What’s the Operating System of the Server?
-What’s the Operating System of the Desktop?
+- b.What’s the Operating System of the Desktop?
+- c.
 What was the local time of the Server?
+- d.
 Was there a breach?
+- e.
 What was the initial entry vector (how did they get in)?
+- f.
 Was malware used?
 If so what was it?
 If there was malware answer the following:
-What process was malicious?
+- What process was malicious?
-Identify the IP Address that delivered the payload.
+- Identify the IP Address that delivered the payload.
-What IP Address is the malware calling to?
+- What IP Address is the malware calling to?
-Where is this malware on disk?
+- Where is this malware on disk?
-When did it first appear?
+- When did it first appear?
-Did someone move it?
+- Did someone move it?
-What were the capabilities of this malware?
+- What were the capabilities of this malware?
-Is this malware easily obtained?
+- Is this malware easily obtained?
-Was this malware installed with persistence on any machine?
+- Was this malware installed with persistence on any machine?
-When?
+- When?
-Where?
+- Where?
+- g.
 What malicious IP Addresses were involved?
-Were any IP Addresses from known adversary infrastructure?
+- Were any IP Addresses from known adversary infrastructure?
-Are these pieces of adversary infrastructure involved in other attacks around the time of the attack?
+- Are these pieces of adversary infrastructure involved in other attacks around the time of the attack?
+- h.
 Did the attacker access any other systems?
-How?
+- How?
-When?
+- When?
+- i.
 Did the attacker steal or access any data?
-When?
+- When?
+- j.
 What was the network layout of the victim network?
+- k.
 What architecture changes should be made immediately?
+- l.
 Did the attacker steal the Szechuan sauce?
 If so, what time?
+- m.
 Did the attacker steal or access any other sensitive files?
 If so, what times?
+- n.
 Finally, when was the last known contact with the adversary?

+## Project Report
 [The Stolen Szechuan Sauce - Google Docs.pdf](https://github.com/user-attachments/files/16687394/The.Stolen.Szechuan.Sauce.-.Google.Docs.pdf)